Ruth Harriet Louise: Early life and career

 Ruth Harriet Louise was born Ruth Goldstein in New York City and raised in New Brunswick, New Jersey.
 She was the daughter of Klara Jacobson Sandrich Goldstein, who was born in Rajec, Hungary (present-day Slovakia) and Jacob Goldstein, who was a rabbi originally from England.
 Her brother was director Mark Sandrich, and she was a cousin of silent film actress Carmel Myers.

 Louise began working as a portrait photographer in 1922, working out of a music store down the block from the New Brunswick temple at which her father was a rabbi.
 Most of her photographs from this period are of family members and members of her father's temple congregation.

 In 1925, she moved to Los Angeles and set up a small photo studio on Hollywood and Vine.
 Louise's first published Hollywood photo was of Vilma Banky in costume for Dark Angel, and appeared in Photoplay magazine in September 1925.

 When Louise was hired by MGM as chief portrait photographer, she was twenty-two years old, and the only woman working as a portrait photographer for the Hollywood studios.
 In a career that lasted only five years, Louise photographed all the stars, contract players, and many of the hopefuls who passed through the studio's front gates, including Greta Garbo (Louise was one of only seven photographers permitted to make portraits of her), Lon Chaney, John Gilbert, Joan Crawford, Marion Davies, Anna May Wong, Nina Mae McKinney, and Norma Shearer.
 It is estimated she took more than 100,000 photos during her tenure at MGM.
-Today she is considered an equal with George Hurrell Sr. and other renowned glamour photographers of the era.
+Today she is considered an equal with George Hurrell and other renowned glamour photographers of the era.

 In addition to paying close attention to costume and setting for studio photographs, Louise also incorporated aspects of modernist movements such as Cubism, futurism, and German expressionism into her studio portraits.

 Although during this time photographers would not get full recognition of their work, Ruth would stamp the back of each photograph that was printed with her full name.
 A female photographer in a highly dominated male industry, she made sure that her work was acknowledged.